ffcai/docs2/remap.rst

 #. reverse_map

-   Translates the URL in origin server redirect responses to point to ATS.
+   Translates the URL in origin server redirect responses to point to Traffic Server.

    Test if ``reverse_map`` rule works.